What to Put on a Resume: Good Things You Should Include

 Here's an example resume header made with our fast online resume builder.
 (Outlined in yellow in the image.)
 Want to write your resume in 15 minutes?
 Use our templates and build your resume here.

-That resume headers sample works because it keeps all your relevant info visible, but uncluttered.
+That resume headers sample works because it keeps all your relevant info visible,

 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like: